 We have reviewed our working and training teams to provide this Restaurant Manager Skills List; a guide to the requirements for excellent restaurant management, as well as a helpful resource for restaurant industry employees who want to improve their skills to stand out as an employee, both in resume and in conversation.

 What makes a good restaurant manager?

 Leanne Farley: “A successful restaurant manager, anyone in the restaurant industry, has to have a sense of staff leadership.
-They should have a genuine desire to serve the guest, their staff, and their community.
+They should genuinely desire to serve the guest, their staff, and their community.
 Being ‘hospitable’ is evident to those who do well in this fast-paced, flexible environment.
-You can positively recognize these qualities, and you can do whatever happens.”
+You can positively recognize these qualities and do whatever happens.”